mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting 'b'
 ```

-What happens here is that `char 'a'` part of `foo` (which is tried first)
+What happens here is that the `char 'a'` part of `foo` (which is tried first)
 succeeded and consumed an `a` from the input stream. `char 'b'` then failed
-to match against `'c'` and so we ended up with this error.
+to match against `'c'`, and so we ended up with this error.
 An important
-detail here is that `(<|>)` did not even try `bar` because `foo` has
+detail here is that `(<|>)` did not even try `bar`, because `foo` had
 consumed some input!

-This is done for performance reasons and because it would make no sense to
+This is done for performance reasons, and because it would make no sense to
-run `bar` feeding it leftovers of `foo` anyway. `bar` wants to be run from
+run `bar`, feeding it the leftovers of `foo`, anyway. `bar` wants to be run
-the same point in the input stream as `foo`. `megaparsec` does not go back
+from the same point in the input stream as `foo`. `megaparsec` does not go
-automatically, unlike for example `attoparsec` or the toy combinators from
+back automatically, unlike, for example, `attoparsec` or the toy combinators
-the previous chapter, so we must use a primitive called `try` to express our
+from the previous chapter, so we must use a primitive called `try` to express
-wish to backtrack explicitly. `try p` makes it so that if `p` fails
+our wish to backtrack explicitly. `try p` makes it so that if `p` fails after
-consuming input, `try p` fails as if no input has been consumed (in fact, it
+consuming input, `try p` fails as if no input had been consumed (in fact, it
 backtracks the entire parser state).
 This allows `(<|>)` to try its
 right-hand alternative: